excess-project/cluster-power-tools/README.txt

  without even the implied warranty  of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 =======================================================
 This package provides  functionality  for high-resolution profiling and analysis of power consumption in a computer cluster.
-See Readme.txt in the subdirectory power-measurement-system for the details.
+See  ./power-measurement-system/Readme.txt   for the details.

 ======================================================